muzafferkahraman/containerlab-srlinux-training/README.md

 After the script runs sucessfully, a  <b>docker ps -a </b> check should return an ouput like below
 ![](containers.jpg)

-Alpine Linux hosts also need to be configured <br>
-You can do that by running
-> sh configure_hosts.sh

 Now you must be able to ping hosts from each other <br>

 from host10: